-&lt;sup>87 Labour time savings of 4 hours with an uncertainty margin of $\pm 2$ hours per year are assumed.
+&lt;sup>89 Labour time savings of 4 hours with an uncertainty margin of $\pm 2$ hours per year are assumed.

-&lt;sup>88 The mercury-free dial thermometers are in this case more expensive due to their short life-time
+$^{90}$ The mercury-free dial thermometers are in this case more expensive due to their short life-time

-&lt;sup>89 As an illustrative example, the additional annualized total cost of €13 per thermometer can be compared to the total purchases of goods and services (TPGS) for high volume users of industrial thermometers measuring temperature over 200°C, e.g., manufacturing companies.
+&lt;sup>91 As an illustrative example, the additional annualized total cost of €13 per thermometer can be compared to the total purchases of goods and services (TPGS) for high volume users of industrial thermometers measuring temperature over 200°C, e.g., manufacturing companies.
 In the EU-27, the average TPGS for a manufacturing company was €2.3 million (TPGS and number of enterprises, Eurostat, 2007).
-Assuming that a manufacturing company in the EU-27 purchases between 1 and 100 non-mercury thermometers every five years (the lifetime of the cheaper alternative), the additional total costs associated with the use of the alternatives (€13 - €1,300) are estimated to be between 0.0006% and 0.06% of the average TPGS per manufacturing company.
-Two other sectors were also analysed - the mining & quarrying and electricity, gas & water supply industries - which are also estimated to be high volume users of thermometers measuring temperature over 200°C. The share of the additional annualised total cost of €13 (or €98 if labour cost savings are taken into account) per thermometer represents even smaller percent of the TPGS per enterprise in these sectors.
+Assuming that a manufacturing company in the EU-27 purchases between 1 and 100

-- cost savings due to avoidance of contamination of batch with mercury upon breakage; - other potential benefits in addition to reduced labour time savings, e.g., increased accuracy of process control; - alternatives have already taken over the market for industrial thermometers (Lassen et al., 2008) and the majority of users are no longer heavy users of mercury-containing devices.
+- the measurement costs overall do not represent a substantial portion of the total production costs; therefore, the additional annualised costs due to the transition to the alternative are expected to contribute only marginally to the final product cost and thus, are not expected to lead to (sizeable) price increases to consumers downstream; - the alternatives have additional benefits over the mercury-containing devices which were not fully taken into account in the cost calculations: - o cost savings due to lower spill cleanup costs; - o cost savings due to avoidance of contamination of batch with mercury upon breakage; - o other potential benefits in addition to reduced labour time savings, e.g., increased accuracy of process control; - alternatives have already taken over the market for industrial thermometers (Lassen et al., 2008) and the majority of users are no longer heavy users of mercury-containing devices.